famished-tiger/loxxy/README.md

 ### Datatypes

-Loxxy supports the following standard __Lox__ datatypes:
+loxxy supports  all the standard __Lox__ datatypes:
 - `Boolean`: Can be `true` or `false`
 - `Number`: Can be an integer or a floating-point numbers.
 For example: `123, 12.34, -45.67`
 - `String`: Sequence of characters surrounded by `"`.
 For example: `"Hello!"`
 - `Nil`: Used to define a null value, denoted by the `nil` keyword

-All the Lox literals (booleans, numbers, strings and nil),

 ## Statements
 ### Implemented expressions
 Loxxy implements expressions:
-- Consisting of literals only; or,
+- Plain literals only; or,
 - Addition of two numbers; or,
+- Subtraction of two numbers; or,
 - Concatenation of two strings

 ### Implemented statements